LABSIM/technical-doc/content/simulation-software-ecosystem/index.md

 * [...] **fast & early conception** [...] :

-  * obviously, this lead us to system prototyping.
+  * obviously, this lead us to rapid system prototyping.

-  * by the way, time is money, so if you want something fast it has to be cheap => simulation.
+  * by the way, time is money, so if you want something to be setup quickly it has to be a cheap or relatively afordable solution => simulation.

 * [...] **fast & early evaluation** [...] :